gfeindel/pymetasys/README.md

 I can think of a few design challenges:
   1. The serial interface can be a bit laggy, and some of the Metasys control screens refresh every few seconds.
 How do I make sure the screen scraping buffer is accurate?
   2. The Metasys UI signs the operator out after a period of inactivity.
 How can I avoid "signing in" to the Metasys for every command?
 This will dramatically slow down the API performance.
   3. Since the serial interface supports only one operator at a time, how do I gracefully ensure only one connection at a time?
+Use some kind of interprocess communication (IPC), so that web processes communicate with a singleton control process that accesses the serial port.
+  4. How do I authenticate and authorize users to protect against malicious actions?

   More to come as I make progress on this project!